Introduction

 Step 4: Perform Stake Transaction

 After approval, enter the amount you wish to stake and confirm which will prompt a transaction in the connect wallet.
-Your tokens are then added to the Aave Safety Module, where they will start earning safety incentives, which can be monitored from the 'Stake' tab.
+Your tokens are then added to the selected safety module, where they will start earning safety incentives, which can be monitored from the 'Stake' tab.

 Understanding Slashing Risks

-When staking in the Aave Safety Module, it’s important to be aware of the potential slashing risks.
+When staking in either Umbrella or the legacy Safety Module, it's important to be aware of the potential slashing risks.
 Slashing refers to the reduction of staked assets in the event of a shortfall event within the Aave Protocol.
 This mechanism is in place to protect the protocol by using a portion of staked assets to cover any deficits that may arise.
-While staking offers rewards through Safety Incentives, there is a risk that a portion of your staked assets could be slashed to contribute to the stability of the Aave ecosystem.

-stkAAVE and stkABPT: Maximum slashing risk is up to 30% of the staked assets. stkGHO: Maximum slashing risk is up to 99% of the staked assets.
+- stkAAVE and stkABPT: Maximum slashing risk is up to 20% of the staked assets